dserfaty/pier2imports/README.md

 For example, a lot of the foreign constraints generated were 'ON DELETE CASCADE', which I would like to avoid and replaced them with RESTRICT instead to prevent deletion of the parent.
-In a real life project, I would likely never delete the original parent row but instead mark the parent data as ‘deleted’ and anonymize it if the business rules required so as it is likely we would want to still be able to keep the data at least for analytics.
+In a real life project, I would likely not always delete the original parent row but instead mark the parent data as ‘deleted’ and anonymize it if the business rules required so as it is likely we would want to still be able to keep the data at least for analytics.